 Join a network of other independent VPN servers

-VPN Gate, a project that began at the University of Tsukuba in Japan, offers a free method for joining its network of global VPN servers (opens in new tab).
+VPN Gate, a project that began at the University of Tsukuba in Japan, offers a free method for joining its network of global VPN servers.
 All you have to do is set up your own computer as a VPN server linked to the VPN Gate network.
 One major drawback, however, is that VPN Gate maintains usage logs of all members of the VPN Gate network—that includes IP addresses, connection times, and the number of data packets that passed over the network.
-In that sense, VPN Gate is not the best option for people concerned about their privacy.
+In that sense, VPN Gate is a very poor option for people concerned about their privacy.